neutrons/data_workflow/docs/developer/architecture/overview.rst

         class External externalStyle

 The gray box labeled "DAS" are services managed by the Data Acquisition System team that pass information to WebMon.
-The autoreducers interact with the HFIR/SNS file archive to access instrument-specific reduction scripts and experiment data files.
-The autoreducers also write reduced data files and reduction log files back to the file archive.
+Post-Processing Agent interacts with the HFIR/SNS file archive to access instrument-specific reduction scripts and experiment data files.
+Post-Processing Agent also writes reduced data files and reduction log files back to the file archive.

-Another external component is the experiment data catalog, `ONCat <https://oncat.ornl.gov/>`_, where the autoreducers catalog experiment metadata.
+Another external component is the experiment data catalog, `ONCat <https://oncat.ornl.gov/>`_, where Post-Processing Agent catalogs experiment metadata.
 The WebMon frontend retrieves and displays this metadata from ONCat.

 The section :ref:`communication_flows` includes sequence diagrams that show how the services